 Our confidence remains resolute that our progressive and dynamic work experience will indeed mould her into a model professional who will contribute greatly to the economic successes of our country.
 We have committed to supporting her even next year when she will be pursuing her post-graduate studies in Human Resources.

-I am a 26 year old young lady from Secunda in Mpumalanga.
-I am a proud paraplegic.
-I now am a proud mom to a most adorable baby boy, Amukelo Leano.
+She’s a 26-year old young lady from Secunda in Mpumalanga.
+She’s a proud paraplegic.
+She’s now a proud mom to a most adorable baby boy, Amukelo Leano.

 The first operation was on my spine.